cachix/devenv/docs/languages.md

 (devenv) $
 ```

-See [supported-languages](https://github.com/cachix/devenv/blob/main/examples/supported-languages/devenv.nix) example to see a list of currently supported languages.
+See the [supported-languages](https://github.com/cachix/devenv/blob/main/examples/supported-languages/devenv.nix) example for a list of currently supported languages.

 !!! note